spinner

 });

-// CALLBACK - if you have defined a callback function in your javascript then it will be called by cScanTWAIN.
+If you have defined a callback function in your javascript then it will be called by cScanTWAIN.

-function cScanTWAIN_OnAcquireImage(b64Image) {
+function cScanTWAIN_OnAcquireImage(base64data) {

 }